 Facsimile applications require (and recommend) a mixture of baseline and extensions fields, as well as some new fields that are not part of the TIFF specification and that are defined in this document.
-This sub- section lists the fields that are required or recommended for all modes.
-In particular, Section 2.2.1 lists the fields that are required by all modes and that have values that do not depend on the mode.
-Section 2.2.2 lists the fields that are required by all modes and that have values which do depend on the mode.
-Section 2.2.3 lists the fields that are recommended for all modes.
-Fields that are required or recommended by some but not all modes are given in the section (Section 3-8) that describes that mode.
-The sections for each fax mode have sub-sections for required and recommended fields; each sub-section organizes the fields according to whether they are baseline, extension or new.
+This sub-section lists the fields that are required or recommended for all profiles.
+In particular, Section 2.2.1 lists the fields that are required by all profiles and that have values that do not depend on the profile.
+Section 2.2.2 lists the fields that are required by all profiles and that have values that do depend on the profile.
+Section 2.2.3 lists the fields that are recommended for all profiles.
+Fields required or recommended by some but not all profiles are given in the section (Section 3 - 8) that describes that profile.
+The sections for each fax profile have subsections for required and recommended fields; each subsection organizes the fields according to whether they are baseline, extension or new.

 The fields required for facsimile have only a few legal values, specified in the ITU-T Recommendations.
 Of these legal values, some are required and some are optional, just as they are required (mandatory) or optional in fax implementations that conform to the ITU-T Recommendations.
-The required and optional values are noted in the sections on the different fax modes.
+The required and optional values are noted in the sections on the different fax profiles.

-This section describes the fields required or recommended by all fax modes.
-The pattern for the description of TIFF fields in this draft is:
+This section describes the fields required or recommended by all fax profiles.
+The pattern for the description of TIFF fields in this document is as follows: